 For your residence permit application, you will need to have translated and legalised attachments, so make sure you have them ready.

 3. You need to have specified insurance

-As a student, you must personally cover the costs if you become ill in Finland.
+As an international student, you must personally cover the costs if you become ill in Finland.
 In order to get a residence permit, you must take out private insurance that will cover your medical and drug expenses.
 The insurance you need depends on the duration of your studies in Finland.

 4. No student residence permit without sufficient funds beyond the minimum requirement

 International applicants who need a student residence permit to enter Finland should please note that you need sufficient funds not only to enter the country, but to support yourself while living here (Income requirements).
-Finnish immigration services require a minimum sum for entering the country to support yourself the first year, but will not grant a student residence permit unless you can prove sufficient funds to support yourself also the following years.
+The Finnish Immigration Services require a minimum sum for entering the country to support yourself the first year, and will not grant a student residence permit unless you can prove you have sufficient funds to support yourself during your period of study.

 Before you arrive in Finland, make sure that you have enough funds for the entire time your studies will take.
 A residence permit for studies can be granted for two years, if you can prove that you have sufficient financial resources for your entire stay in Finland.
 You must have at least EUR 560 at your disposal every month to be able to pay for your accommodation, food and other needs.
 For a two-year stay, you must have EUR 13,440 at your disposal.
 If you only want the residence permit for one year at a time, you must have EUR 6,720 at your disposal in your own bank account.
 We will assess your means of income every time you submit an application to us.
 If necessary, we will ask you to submit additional documentation of the source of the assets.

 5. Proof of payed tuition fee or funds to pay them